wenhaozhao/adk-java/maven_plugin/examples/simple-agent/README.md

 ## Customizing

-You can modify `SimpleAgentProvider.java` to:
+You can modify `SimpleAgentLoader.java` to:
 - Add more agents
 - Change agent instructions
 - Add different tools